t-veor/adventofcode/README.md

 I run my Haskell files as scripts with [`stack`](https://www.haskellstack.org/), by `cd`-ing to the right directory and running `stack filename.hs`.
 The Haskell files are set up with the right shebang and comment for this to work.
+Since some of the Haskell solutions are quite slow when run in interpreted mode, you can run `stack --resolver lts-14.16 script filename.hs --optimize` to produce a much faster executable.

 ### Rust
 I use [`cargo-script`](https://github.com/DanielKeep/cargo-script) to run Rust